Using RAG for data center compliance and audit support

 - 73% faster: Issue detection with automated compliance monitoring

-- $4M: Average cost of failed audits including remediation and lost business
+- $4M: Average cost of failed audits including remediation and lost business (ISACA research on audit risk)

 - 40%: Reduction in audit preparation effort with AI-assisted compliance